 As with weather forecasting, Hsieh says predicting clinical trial risks requires breaking risk into certain categories using existing data, and then elevating or downplaying that risk with any new data that arrives.
 Inputting new data will affect changes in the predictive model.

-Knowing the size of cancer patients’ tumors is critical to an oncology study’s success, of course, but researchers and study stakeholders need additional metrics, too.
-Measuring study performance and quality is essential, argues James Golando, Chief of Operations at Median Technologies.
+Knowing the size of cancer patients’ tumors is critical to an oncology study’s success, of course, but researchers and study stakeholders need additional metrics too.
+Measuring study performance and quality is essential, according to the team at Median Technologies.

 The need for standardized metrics, of which all stakeholders should be aware, is best underscored by the pursuit of validity and reproducibility of results.
 In the case of imaging trials, specifically, it’s vital to equip staff with devices calibrated to standard specifications, as well as strategies for gathering images and following protocol.

-The key performance metrics in an imaging trial are cycle times, timeliness, quality, and efficiency, Golando explains.
+The key performance metrics in an imaging trial are cycle times, timeliness, quality, and efficiency, explains the Median Technologies team.

-A recent survey shows that 83 percent of biopharmaceutical companies use standardized performance metrics for clinical operations and data management.
-Nearly 70 percent use metrics for quality management, explains business strategist Moe Alsumidaie.
+An industry survey shows that 83 percent of biopharmaceutical companies use standardized performance metrics for clinical operations and data management.
+Nearly 70 percent use metrics for quality management, explains Moe Alsumidaie, head of research at integrated research organization CliniBiz.

-He points to the Metrics Champion Consortium as an example, which has developed its analytics into therapeutic-specific study metrics.
+He points to the Metrics Champion Consortium, now part of the WCG Avoca Quality Consortium, as an example.
+The Consortium has developed its analytics into therapeutic-specific study metrics.
 These standardized measurements present huge potential benefits to the whole industry.
-Most notable are clinical trial oversight, risk management and performance.
+Most notable are clinical trial oversight, risk management, and performance.

 But Alsimidaie urges caution.
-In the pursuit of standardization, study-specific KPIs/KRIs might be neglected, leading to the omission of significant study issues such as therapeutic indication, study design, drug or device, and study phase.
+In the pursuit of standardization, study-specific KPIs and KRIs might be neglected, leading to the omission of significant study issues such as therapeutic indication, study design, drug or device, and study phase.

 Measuring whether a trial achieves its desired strategic objectives requires that outcome-based metrics are used.
-But because they are often broad with many different stakeholders contributing to a study’s outcomes, metrics can be difficult to decide upon, according to Envision Pharma Group.
+But because they are often broad with many different stakeholders contributing to a study’s outcomes, metrics can be difficult to decide upon.

 Goal-based metrics, on the other hand, concern specific activities and initiatives that help to bring about the desired outcome.
 These goal-based metrics should be linked with a complementary outcome-based metric.

 Multiple stakeholders can benefit from using site-based metrics.
-Milestones can be set and progress measured based on performance data from past trials, explains Kristina Lopienski at Forte Research.
+Milestones can be set and progress measured based on performance data from past trials.
 Similarly, cycle times and progress from previous trials allow for a more accurate prediction of timelines of current trials.

 But it’s not just sponsors that benefit from site metrics.
 Sites themselves can rely on this data to improve their processes.
-Lopienski says that information helps sites choose trials for which they will be able to deliver and meet sponsors’ needs.
+That information helps sites choose trials for which they will be able to deliver and meet sponsors’ needs.

 Data from robust metrics also tend to give more weight to requests that sites make to sponsors and other stakeholders.